matthewhirai/Dungeon-Master/README.md

 # Dungeon-Master
 #### A Java console game that allows a user to explore a dungeon maze and fight monsters that they encounter along the way.
-Utilizes many java class relationships and class relationships (polymorphism, interfacesm inheritance, singleton, factory, decorator, etc.)
+Utilizes many java class relationships (polymorphism, interfacesm inheritance, singleton, factory, decorator, etc.)